16 Best Restaurants in Lecce, Italy

 Osteria 203 is a low-key gem that blends classic Lecce comfort food with just enough modern flair to keep things interesting.
 It’s casual, welcoming, and perfect when you want a great meal without the fuss, both at lunch and dinner.

-Go for the cozze gratin (mussels gratin) to start, then dive into their rich, handmade orecchiette con sugo di braciole—a true local favorite.
+Go for the cozze gratin (mussels gratin) to start, then dive into their rich, handmade orecchiette con sugo di braciole—a true local favorite and a must-try in Puglia.
 Portions are generous, flavors are bold, and the vibe is effortlessly relaxed.

-When you’re a little tired of all the traditional Salentine trattorias and osterias (if that ever happens), head to Yumi Izakaya—Lecce’s answer to Tokyo-cool, with a side of Puglian soul.
+When you’re a little tired of all the traditional Salentine trattorias and osterias, head to Yumi Izakaya—Lecce’s answer to Tokyo-cool, with a side of Puglian soul.
 This intimate, design-forward spot offers something totally different: a small plates menu of Japanese-inspired dishes, many with local twists, and a sharp cocktail list to match.

 When you’re craving a hearty, no-nonsense meal that feels like a warm hug from Nonna, Osteria Da Cosimino e Figli is your go-to spot in Lecce.
 Affectionately known by locals as “Lu Cosiminu,” this family-run osteria has been serving up traditional Salentine fare since 1960.